sat-utils/sat-api/README.md

 To further develop the API, install dependenceis with yarn, then build the files for deployment.

     $ yarn install
-    $ yarn run watch
+    $ yarn build

-Running 'yarn run watch' will continually watch the source files and update the distribution files as needed.
-The distribution files are made using webpack and are deployed as the the Lambda function source code.
+This will build the files that are used for deployment, using webpack and are deployed as the the Lambda function source code.
+Running 'yarn run watch' instead of in addition to 'yarn build' will continually watch the source files and update the distribution files as needed.

 ## Deployment